What is a cervical biopsy?

 The healthcare provider may numb the area using a small needle to inject medicine.

-He or she may use forceps to hold the cervix steady for the biopsy.
-You may feel some
+They may use forceps to hold the cervix steady for the biopsy.
+You may feel some cramping

-The amount of tissue removed and where it is removed depend on the type of biopsy.
+The amount of tissue removed and where it's removed depend on the type of biopsy.

 For a simple cervical biopsy, one or more small samples of tissue will be removed